nlpfromscratch/nlp-llms-resources/README.md

+* [LLaMa 2](https://llama.meta.com/): Incredibly popular open weights (with license) model from Meta AI which spawned a generation of offspring and fine-tunes.
+Comes in 7, 13, and 70B versions.
+* [Mistral 7B](https://mistral.ai/news/announcing-mistral-7b/): Popular open model from French startup Mistral with no fine-tuning (only pretraining).
+See also: the [Mixtral 8x7B](https://mistral.ai/news/mixtral-of-experts/) mixture of experts successor.
+* [Gemma](https://blog.google/technology/developers/gemma-open-models/): Lightweight open models from Google based on the same architecture as Gemini.
+Comes in 2B and 7B base and instruction-tuned versions.
 * [GPT-J](https://huggingface.co/EleutherAI/gpt-j-6b) and [GPT Neo-X](https://huggingface.co/EleutherAI/gpt-neox-20b): Open model trained from scratch by Eleuther AI.
 * [Falcon 40B](https://falconllm.tii.ae/): Open text generation LLM from UAE’s Technology Innovation Institute (TII).
 Available on Hugging Face [here](https://huggingface.co/tiiuae/falcon-40b).
 * [Minotaur 15B](https://huggingface.co/openaccess-ai-collective/minotaur-15b): Fine-tuned version of Starcoder on open code datasets from the OpenAccess AI Collective
-* [Mistral 7B](https://mistral.ai/news/announcing-mistral-7b/): Popular open model from French startup Mistral with no fine-tuning (only pretraining).
 * [MPT](https://www.mosaicml.com/mpt): Family of open models free for commercial use from MosaicML.
 Includes [MPT Storywriter](https://huggingface.co/mosaicml/mpt-7b-storywriter) which has a 65K context window.
 * [Qwen](https://github.com/QwenLM/Qwen): Open LLM models from Alibaba Cloud in 7B and 14B sizes, including chat versions.
 * [Fuyu-8B](https://www.adept.ai/blog/fuyu-8b): Open multimodal model from Adept AI, a smaller version of the model that powers their commercial product.